OpenDreamKit/OpenDreamKit.github.io/_posts/2017-01-19-EdinburghSteeringCommittee.md

 - Amendment to add FAU Erlangen-Nürnberg + other small details
 - Key performance Indicators
 - Set up of the Advisory Board + Organisation of 1st Quality review Board meeting
+- Discuss WP7 topics in view of personnel changes

 ## [Readme](https://github.com/OpenDreamKit/OpenDreamKit/blob/master/README.md) to know how to submit deliverables